ooddle

 Your gut and your breath are wired together.
 The right breathing pattern can quiet nausea before medication kicks in.

 Most people associate breath work with anxiety relief or athletic performance.
 Few people know that specific breathing patterns are also remarkably effective for nausea.
 The research is solid, and you can use these techniques alongside any other anti nausea strategies your doctor recommends.
+The technique is simple, free, and works in situations where medication is not an option or has not yet kicked in.

 The Science Behind Breathing for Nausea